Eklund2012/chess-puzzles/README.md

-# Chess Puzzle Game
+# ♟️ Chess Puzzle Game

-A chess puzzle game where you can solve various chess puzzles, with options for themes and AI difficulty levels.
+A fun and educational chess puzzle game where you can challenge yourself or others with various puzzles.
+Includes customizable themes, adjustable AI difficulty levels, and multiple gameplay modes.

+# Why I created this

+Most popular chess apps lock their puzzle features behind paywalls, making it harder for people to access quality chess training tools.
+I built this game to offer free and open access to engaging chess puzzles for anyone who wants to improve their skills—no subscriptions, no ads.

 ## Installation